FLSA and WMWA overtime eligibility and exemption

 About the FLSA and WMWA

-The Fair Labor Standards Act (FLSA) and Washington Minimum Wage Act (WMWA) establish minimum standards that may be exceeded, but cannot be waived or reduced.
-The FLSA is federal law; the WMWA is state law.
+The federal Fair Labor Standards Act (FLSA) and state Washington Minimum Wage Act (WMWA) establish minimum standards for minimum wage, overtime pay, recordkeeping and youth employment standards that may be exceeded, but cannot be waived or reduced.
 Employers must comply with any federal, state or municipal laws, regulations or ordinances, or collective bargaining agreements or employer implemented policies that provide greater benefits than those established by the FLSA.
-When state laws differ from the federal FLSA, an employer must comply with the standard most generous to employees.
+At this time the WMWA is more generous to employees than the FLSA, so it is followed.

 FLSA and WMWA overtime exemption standards

-Compensation is responsible for performing analysis on each position to determine the positions that are covered by the FLSA and WMWA overtime regulations.
-This determination is normally made at the time a position is created and may be reviewed when a position is reviewed for reclassification (classified titles) or for salary or title assignment (professional staff positions).
+UWHR Compensation is responsible for performing analysis on each position to determine the positions that are covered by the FLSA and WMWA overtime regulations.
+This determination is normally made at the time a position is created and may be reviewed when a position is reviewed later by the Compensation office.

 - The position must be paid on a salary (not hourly) basis, except for certain computer workers (see the Computer Professional Exemption).
 Being paid on a salary basis means that an employee is paid the same amount per workweek regardless of the hours the employee actually works.